Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:MultipleChoiceExercise lang:r xp: skills:
+--- type:MultipleChoiceExercise lang:python xp: skills:
 ## Danger
 What is the biggest risk when using bind cols?